-Unlike ISAs, pensions or bonds, a General Investment Account (GIA) does not offer any tax benefits.
+Unlike ISAs, pensions or bonds, a General Investment Account (GIA) do offer any tax benefits.
 You pay income tax and capital gains tax in accordance with your personal tax situation.

 So why would I invest in a GIA?